efeuentertainment/aws-polly/README.md

 ## aws-polly
-multipurpose amazon Text-To-Speech aws polly script.
+very low latency amazon Text-To-Speech aws polly script.
 a simple to use alternative, but with a ~3s execution time, is listed further down.
-this sctipt runs as daemon and waits for the bash SIGUSR1 signal, to achieve a minimal playback latency time. (under 0.5s)
+this sctipt runs as daemon and waits for the bash SIGUSR1 signal, to achieve a very low playback latency time (under 0.5s).

 ### Installation
 1) download project to /usr/local/aws-polly/